Ruth Eleonora López: Defender of transparency and human rights

 López is the legal director of the anti-corruption and justice unit of Cristosal, a regional organization committed to defending human rights.

 Through her participation in the media and social networks, she has maintained a critical stance against power.
 In an interview in March 2024, she stressed that "from the perspective of power, it is better that people do not know, because to the extent that people do not know, they exercise their rights less."

 She has questioned the ability of institutions such as the TSE to guarantee democratic processes such as voting abroad.
 She has also criticized the lack of transparency in the management of public funds and the concentration of power in government structures.

 López was arrested by the Office of the Attorney General (FGR) on 18 May 2025.
 The FGR accused her of "collaborating in the theft of funds from the state coffers" ("colaboró en la sustracción de fondos de las arcas del Estado") with Eugenio Chicas, a former magistrate of the TSE.

+On 20 May 2026, to mark a year since López was detained, Amnesty International publicly called on Salvadoran authorities to immediately release her, describing her as a prisoner of conscience.